Tamil Nadu Thowheed Jamath: Social activities

 Donation of blood is highly encouraged among TNTJ followers.
 It has won government awards for making the highest amount of blood donations in Tamil Nadu in about 10 successive years.
 It has offered help and support during tsunami relief in several affected areas.
 Its relief program during Chennai flood of 2015, whose estimated cost was twenty five crore, was a noticeable one.
 TNTJ has also created awareness among masses about dengue fever.

 About

 Protests

 TNTJ has held demonstrations and protests across Tamil Nadu several times on various issues including reconstruction of Babri Masjid, removal of liquor shops and load shedding.
 Its leaders encourages followers to observe peaceful protests and to avoid any inconvenience to traffic.
 In September 2012, the U.S. Consulate encouraged U.S. citizens traveling in and around Chennai to exercise caution and monitor local media for security updates, owing to a protest by TNTJ following an anti-Islamic movie.
 On 28 January 2014, TNTJ organized a protest to demand increase in reservation for Muslims in Tamil Nadu.

-TNTJ expels founder for sexually inappropriate behaviour

-In May 2018, P Jainulabideen, the founder of TNTJ, was expelled from the organisation after the release of several audios.